jmvanel/semantic_forms/scala/forms_play/README.md

 After the database if populated with dbPedia data, you should run this program to index with Lucene or SOLR the newly added text (see next paragraph).
 [TextIndexerRDF.scala](https://github.com/jmvanel/semantic_forms/blob/master/scala/forms/src/main/scala/deductions/runtime/jena/TextIndexerRDF.scala)

+## TDB databases
+- TDB/ : user edits and cached URL's from internet
+- TDB2/ : timestamp for named graphs
+- TDB3/ : user And Password association

 # Text indexing with Lucene or SOLR

 For details please look the Jena TDB documentation about text search with Lucene or SOLR in TDB :